 As vice president of field sales at eRelevance, he is building and leads a team focused on acquisition of large healthcare practices that provide aesthetic services.

 With more than a decade and a half of experience as a marketing executive, entrepreneur and internet product innovator, Adam Weinroth brings numerous marketing leadership experiences to eRelevance.
 Most recently, Adam served as chief marketing officer for OneSpot, a breakthrough content marketing platform.

-He has served as executive director of product marketing for Spiceworks, a leading vertical social network with more than 2M members in the SMB technology space.
+He has served as executive director of product marketing for Spiceworks, a leading vertical social network with more than two million members in the SMB technology space.
 Prior to Spiceworks, Adam was vice president of strategic marketing for Demand Media (NYSE:DMD) where he worked to craft the company’s brand strategy and identity in connection with Demand’s public trading debut on the New York Stock Exchange.

 Adam previously served as vice president of marketing for Pluck, a social media platform for brands and publishers, which was acquired in 2008 by Demand Media.
 He founded Easyjournal, a successful community blogging platform acquired by Pluck in 2005, and held several other leadership roles in new product development and technology marketing.
-Adam earned a BBA in Marketing and an MBA focusing on tTechnology marketing from The University of Texas at Austin.
+Adam earned a BBA in Marketing and an MBA focusing on technology marketing from the University of Texas at Austin.